DrexelTriangle/triangledesk/USAGE.md

   - This is the only desk that content can be published from.
 - Published (not an actual desk)
   - Goes to wordpress, needs to be scheduled manually by someone, can be IT Director(s), or Visual Editor(s) since they have to put in photos at some point anyways.

+An article can be sent back to a previous stage or desk, if needed.
+E.g. if the EIC or ME needs a fact verified, they can state that in a comment or annotation and send the article back to the copy editing desk.

+## The Highlight List
+Highlight lists allow us to group certain articles together.
+When the publication calendar for a term is finalized, all the highlight lists for that term should be created.
+When editors are adding stubs, they should add to the appropriate highlight list.
+Highlight lists can be viewed using the star icon on the left sidebar menu.

 # Editing content
 Watch the following video (which is set to timestamp 3:22) to learn the basics of the Superdesk content editor: https://youtu.be/-X9F6cFS0g8?t=212&si=eUBB40oq1zyzUDk4